young-rex/social-via-email/README.md

 After the initial automatic scan on login, both **Scan** and **Save** are manual actions.
 You decide when to check for new messages and when to persist your data.
 This is by design — you stay in control and can observe exactly what happens.

 The orange dot on the **Save** button is a "dirty" indicator — it appears whenever you have unsaved changes in memory.
-Click **Save** to persist your data.
+Click **Save** to persist your data. **Save before closing the tab** — the app holds all state in browser memory and unsaved changes are lost if you close the tab, refresh, or your session expires.

+It is strongly recommended to keep Social via Email and Gmail (or Outlook) open side by side.
+Since Scan and Save are manual, you have time to inspect the raw JSON emails in your inbox or trash — this is the clearest way to understand the protocol and verify what the app is doing.

 **Recommended workflow:**
 1. Clear the logs (click **Clear logs**)